Toothbrushing for Pugs Who Hate It:

 The goal here isn’t perfection.
 It’s consistency.
 You’re building a habit, not preparing for a vet school final.

-This guide will show you how to gradually get your pug to use a toothbrush without turning your bathroom into a WWE ring.
+You can gradually teach your pug to use a toothbrush without making your bathroom a WWE ring by following this guide.

 Start slow.
 Let your pug sniff the brush.
 Let them lick the toothpaste.
 It is only an introduction, so don’t brush up just yet.
 Think of it like the first episode of a long-running love story.